Master the Art of Negative Review Response

-A few months ago, we wrote about how Yelp is cracking down on paid reviews (check it out here) and that they were increasing their filtering service to try to deter companies from producing fake reviews.
-Now, along with the help of Yelp CEO Jeremy Stoppelman, chatmeter would like to give some tips and advice on responding correctly to reviews.
-Responding to reviews can be an extremely helpful tactic if done correctly; but if done incorrectly, you may just be adding fuel to the fire.
-These tips should be directly incorporated into your review management strategy and referred to whenever you respond.
+Yelp is cracking down on paid reviews by increasing its filtering service to try to deter companies from producing fake reviews.
+Now, along with the help of Yelp CEO Jeremy Stoppelman, Chatmeter would like to give some tips and advice on responding correctly to reviews.

-- Take a deep breath and think about it.
-You want to give yourself time to really think about the comment and reflect on it.
+- Take a deep breath and think about the review.
+Give yourself time to really think about the comment and reflect.

-- Think about the “big picture.”
+- Don’t stress about a handful of poor reviews, and think about the “big picture.”
 Consumers know that they will see negative reviews on your business page.
-One review will not be the end of your business and that one review doesn’t count for everything.
+One review won’t end your business or count for everything.